For more info contact:

 Cambridge University Students' Union

-Cambridge isn't an expensive place to go to university: you normally only have to pay for when you are in Cambridge, and generally living costs are substantially cheaper than many places, (people choose bikes over buses!) and there are many pots of money for travel, sports and hobbies waiting for students to find.
+People often think Cambridge must be a really expensive university to study at, but it's often surprisingly cheap: you normally only have to pay for accommodation when you are in Cambridge, and generally living costs are substantially cheaper than many places, (people choose bikes over buses!) and there are many pots of money for travel, sports and hobbies waiting for students to find.
 Cambridge is committed to ensuring that no student should ever feel that they cannot apply or that they cannot continue their studies here because of financial reasons.
 As a student anywhere, it's important to think about things like budgeting and watching what you spend, but if for any reason you have genuine problems, the University will be able to help.

 Cambridge isn't expensive... living costs are cheap and there is lots of help on offer.